Flint Hill Private School is founded by Don Niklason.

-Flint Hill introduces AP sections for core course offerings and and a computer science class.
+Flint Hill introduces AP classes for core course offerings and a computer science class.

 The Lower School receives its first Apple computer.

-Awaiting the completion of a new facility, Flint Hill begins the school year in the site of the former Whittier Intermediate School in Falls Church, Va.
+Awaiting the completion of a new facility, Flint Hill begins the school year at the site of the former Whittier Intermediate School in Falls Church, Virginia.

 The Miller House is moved to its current location on Academic Drive.